 This may be slightly controversial, but we actually regret going to the National Mexican Turtle Center.
 We’d heard that it was one of the best things to do in Mazunte, and the reason behind its existence can’t be argued with.
 And yet we left sorely disappointed.

-Come 1991, in response to the rapidly diminishing numbers of turtles the Mexican government banned turtle hunting altogether, and in a symbolic move established the National Mexican Turtle Center near to where the main slaughterhouse was in Mazunte.
+Come 1991, in response to the rapidly diminishing numbers of turtles the Mexican government banned turtle hunting altogether.
+And in a symbolic move established the National Mexican Turtle Center near to where the main slaughterhouse was in Mazunte Oaxaca.

-Conservation was introduced to replace the hunting industry, and many hunters switched from hunting to helping to grow numbers, profiting from the increased tourism.
+Conservation was introduced to replace the hunting industry.
+Many hunters switched from hunting to helping to grow turtle numbers, profiting from the increased tourism.

 So far, so good.
-However, the National Mexican Turtle Center in my view is now a bit of a relic, and rather than a center for conservation seems like a money spinning tourist trap where the turtles in captivity aren’t kept in the best conditions.
+However, the National Mexican Turtle Center in my view is now a bit of a relic.
+Rather than a center for conservation, it seems like a money spinning tourist trap where the turtles in captivity aren’t kept in the best conditions.